AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
-**Q**: How do I transfer my data to another computer?
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app on the other computer.
+**A:** Install the app on the other computer.
 Overwrite the empty data file it creates with the file that contains the data from your previous BloodNet home folder.

-**Q**: Are the donor list and donation records list synchronised?
+**Q**: Are the donor list and donation records list synchronised?<br>
-**A**: **No.** The donor list and donation records list are largely independent.
+**A:** **No.** The donor list and donation records list are largely independent.
 They interact in two specific cases:
 1. Donation-related commands such as `finddonations` and `adddonation`, where the donor index used as a parameter comes from the displayed donor list.
 2. If you try to `delete` a donor and that donor has donation records, those donation records will have to be deleted first using the `deletedonation` command before the donor can be fully deleted.

 --------------------------------------------------------------------------------------------------------------------